ALL MICHIGAN SWIM CAMPS ARE CLOSE FOR SUMMER 2020 DUE TO COVID-19.

 At Penn, Kett primarily worked with the women’s sprinters, while also serving as recruiting coordinator.
 This past year, she coached Virginia Burns to her fourth consecutive Ivy League title in the 500-yard freestyle and Quinn Scannell to an Ivy League record in the 200-yard backstroke.
 On the men’s side, she helped tutor Mark Andrew to a sweep in the 200- and 400-yard IMs, earning qualification for the NCAA Championships.
 In 2016, Kett’s first season at Penn, Chris Swanson became the school’s first national champion in the 1,650-yard freestyle.

-Sam Wensman wrapped his second season as assistant coach for the University of Michigan men’s and women’s swimming and diving programs.
+Sam Wensman wrapped his third season as assistant coach for the University of Michigan men’s and women’s swimming and diving programs.
 Prior to 2016-17, Wensman spent three years (2014-16) as the volunteer assistant coach and two years (2012-13) as a program assistant.
 He also coached professional swimmers with Club Wolverine Elite leading into the 2012 and 2016 Olympics.
+Wensman also handles recruiting efforts for the men’s team.

-During the 2017-18 season, Wensman worked closely with the breaststroke group and helped several members of the team’s sophomore class reach the NCAA Championships.
-Jacob Montague, Jeremy Babinet, Charlie Swanson and Tommy Cope all finaled in the 200-yard breaststroke at the Big Ten Championships and qualified individually for the NCAA Championships; Cope set a school record and made the podium in the 200-yard breaststroke, while Montague and Babinet each scored points in the consolation final of the 100-yard breaststroke.
+Wensman has worked closely with the breaststroke and medley group, helping several members of the team’s junior class reach the NCAA Championships.
+Jacob Montague, Jeremy Babinet, Charlie Swanson and Tommy Cope all scored in both breaststroke events at the 2019 Big Ten Championships and qualified individually for the NCAA Championships.
+At the end of the 2018-19 season, six swimmers on the roster appear on the school’s all-time performances list for the 100-yard breaststroke (Montague, Babinet, freshmen Will Chan and Mason Hunter, Cope and Swanson).

 Swim Camp news is courtesy of Michigan Wolverines, a SwimSwam partner.